What Are Relative Adverbs?

 Is this the café

-Please note that only relative adverbs come after nouns and modify them.
-Otherwise, they are not relative adverbs, they are nominal relative pronouns.
+It's important to note that relative adverbs come after nouns and modify them; otherwise, they are not considered relative adverbs, but rather nominal relative pronouns.
 Compare the following examples:

 Here, 'where' is a nominal relative pronoun.